You are here

 How were nominations made for these elections?

-- Candidates could nominate themselves during February to April.
-This year’s call for nomination can be found here
+Candidates could nominate themselves between January and March this year.
+This year's call for nominations can be found here.

 Am I eligible to vote?